 Interview by the Young Adulting Editors

 Brooke Carter is a Canadian novelist.
 Her books include contemporary young adult titles Another Miserable Love Song, Learning Seventeen (a CCBC Best Book for Teens), Lucky Break, The Unbroken Hearts Club (a CCBC Starred Best Book for Teens), and the forthcoming Double or Nothing, all from Orca Book Publishers.
 Her young adult fantasy series debuts on April 7, 2020, with The Stone of Sorrow (Runecaster Book One).
-She lives with her family in Maple Ridge, BC, where she is hard at work writing and searching for the perfect cloak.
+She lives with her family in BC, where she is hard at work writing and searching for the perfect cloak.

 You did an MFA at UBC Creative Writing.
 What was the most important thing you learned during your degree?

 My time at UBC was extremely valuable.
 While I’m not one of those people who thinks a creative writing program is absolutely necessary, I do think having deadlines and facing criticism is part of the process.
 A program like this kind of forces you into that.
 A writer doesn’t have to publish in order to be a writer, of course, but if publishing is a goal then it’s vital to get used to soul-crushing rejection, lack of opportunity, and having to write and rewrite your work endlessly.
 Connections and community matter, too, and I have some beloved friends from my time there.

 There were three very important things that happened during my time in the MFA (because I can’t pick just one):